 “Cohorting is a great idea,” says Jeffrey Pernica, head of the Division of Pediatric Infectious Disease at McMaster University in Hamilton, Ont.
 “We know there will be kids who get COVID, but in a small cohort, the ramifications of each case will be fewer.”

 In the classroom, desks were spaced six feet apart, and many classes were taught outside in parks.

 Moving outdoors seems to lower risk, says Colin Furness, an infection control epidemiologist and an assistant professor at the University of Toronto.
-“We really don’t see clusters [of COVID-19] associated with outdoor activities,” he explains.
+“We really don’t see clusters [of] associated with outdoor activities,” he explains.
 “Ventilation is the number one way to keep people from being sick, and when you’re outside, you’ve got maximum ventilation.”

 Neither teachers nor students wear masks in Denmark.
 But schools are sanitized more often, and kids wash their hands a lot—about every hour.
 Higher-risk teachers can also opt to teach online rather than in a classroom.

 Despite Taiwan's proximity to the original coronavirus outbreak in China, they only closed their schools briefly, reopening for all ages on February 25 after an extended winter break.